erikpeter/fbroc/cran-comments.md

 One NOTE:

 * checking CRAN incoming feasibility ...
 NOTE

-  Maintainer: 'Erik Peter <jerikpeter@googlemail.com>' New submission
+Maintainer: 'Erik Peter <jerikpeter@googlemail.com>'

 Possibly mis-spelled words in DESCRIPTION:
   AUC (9:54)
   ROC (3:37, 9:5)

-This is an initial submission.
 The note about the mis-spelling is spurious.

 ## Downstream dependencies

 There are no packages that depend on fbroc as of now.

-## Other notes

-This is the first submission of the author to CRAN and he wants to apologise for any mistakes in advance.